JakkunDev/ip-calc/README.md

 ipcalc [IP] [MASK]

-**for the moment being there's only two options doing the same thing: -h and --help**
+**for the moment being there's only three options:
+-h or --help      Displays info about avaible options.
+-i or --ip        You can input ip address after it.
+-m or --mask      You can input mask address after it.**